sarasanchezp/datasciencecoursera/Readme.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
    1. The mean is calculated.
-   2. The dataset is exported to the `tidy_data.txt` file.
+   2. The dataset is exported to the `tidyDataSet.txt` file.